Toffee-Mocha Cream Torte Recipe

 - 1. Preheat oven to 350° .
 In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine flour, cocoa, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.
 Dissolve coffee in water; stir into batter.

 - 2. Pour into three greased and floured 9-in. round baking pans.
-Bake 16-20 minutes or until a toothpick inserted near the center comes out clean.
+Bake 16-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool 10 minutes before removing from pans to wire racks to cool completely.

 - 3. For topping, dissolve coffee in water in a large bowl; cool.
 Add cream and brown sugar.
 Beat until stiff peaks form.
 Place bottom cake layer on a serving plate; top with 1-1/3 cups of topping.
 Sprinkle with 1/2 cup of crushed candy bars.
 Repeat layers twice.
 Store in the refrigerator.
 Yield: 12-14 servings.